 Stalking Stalking is a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to fear his or her safety or the safety of others, or suffer substantial emotional distress.

 This includes cyber stalking, a particular form of stalking in which electronic media is used to pursue, harass, or make unwelcome contact with another person.

-Consent Consent means words or actions, freely and actively given by each party, which a reasonable person would interpret as a willingness to participate in agreed-upon sexual conduct.
+Consent Consent means words or actions, freely, unambiguously, and actively given by each party throughout a sexual encounter, which demonstrate each party’s willingness and agreement to continue to participate in agreed-upon sexual conduct.

 Consent cannot be given when:

 An objective standard will be used in determining whether a person’s judgment is “substantially impaired” by alcohol or drugs, or a physical or mental condition as described above is present.

 Silence, non-communication, or a lack of resistance does not imply consent.
 Previous relationships or consent do not imply consent to future sexual conduct.